Mariagiusi23/ID-001-AWOL-for-Audio/README.md

 | MLP Baseline |               0.34 | simple supervised mapping  |
 | RealNVP      |               0.49 | better control & semantics |

+> 🔎 Note: Full set of results (figures, spectrograms, and audio samples) are available directly in the notebooks.
+> Below we provide only a minimal demo for quick reference.

 ---

 ## 📄 Report